ccharlton2/odin-rock-paper-scissors/README.md

 # How does it work?

-The user is asked to input their choice (rock, paper, or scissors).
-User input is validated, however it is not case sensitive and can contain whitespace.
-The game is played up to 5 rounds.
+The user is asked to choose rock, paper, or scissors.
+They do this by clicking on one of the labeled buttons.
+The game is played to 5 rounds.
 If either player reaches a score of 3 before the game is over, the game will end.
-Currently the results are displayed in the [console](https://developer.chrome.com/docs/devtools/open/).
+The results are displayed to the user after each round.